 The Kawai P 360 (or Kawai Digital Piano 360) was introduced in 1988.
 It has a wonderful hammer action keybed with 88 wooden keys and features 13 tones from Grand Piano to Brass and Strings.

 For my social project I got a P 360 that had been used heavily as a theatre and pub piano resulting in a lot of dead keys and most of the selection buttons not working.
-It was unplayable and if you wanted to switch the tone/select another sound the corresponding button LED would just start blinking.
+If you wanted to switch the tone/select another sound the corresponding button LED would just start blinking.
+With these issues and problems the instrument was simply unplayable.

 The P 360 has a built in function which allows for playing and sustaining one sound, switching to another, but you won't hear the new sound until all notes with the previous sound are released.
 So I suspected permanently triggering keys was the issue with the lost sound selection functionality.

 There is just one screw both on the bottom left and right side to keep the top in place.
 Remove the screws and you can open it up.

 Removing the keys

 Unscrew the long batten on top of the keys first.
 Since the nuts are fixed with wax or glue you have to screw out the whole screw first, remove the nut with pliers and put the screw back in place.

 Then remove all the springs.
 Pay attention to the different coloring of the springs!
 The silver springs are for white keys, while the slightly golden ones hold the black keys.

 To take out a white key lift it up in the front and while enlarging the angle pull it softly upwards until it slips off its holding pin.
 To remove a black key you have to make some space first by removing a neighbored white one.
 Lift up the black key like a white one, then tilt it a bit aside and remove its hammer by pulling it backwards.
 This gives enough space to lift up the black key.
 Put the hammer back in place.